 Regional Stormwater Monitoring Program

 The Regional Stormwater Monitoring Program has been in operation since 1996.
-The goal of the initial permit term (1996-2001) was to capture and analyze runoff data from smaller, single land use watersheds.
+The goal of the initial program term (1996-2001) was to capture and analyze runoff data from smaller, single land use watersheds.
 While the analysis of those samples indicated the runoff characteristics of each specific land use, the data was not sufficient to characterize the impacts on receiving streams.
 The primary goal of subsequent program terms has been to determine long-term trends water quality, assess urban impact on receiving streams, and to document improvements to water quality from the implementation of best management practices.